Sādhanā: In Yoga

 Vachaspati Mishra, an influential commentator on the Yoga Sutras, notes that these three aspects of Kriyāyoga are necessary in order to purify the mind, making it more sāttvic than rājasic or tāmasic.
 Such purity of the mind allows one to then cultivate practice (abhyāsa) and dispassion (vairāgya), which are prerequisites for achieving the stilling of the mind.

 Bhakti and Sadhana

 In Vaishnavism, bhakti, or devotional practice, is categorized into two types: the practice itself (sadhana) and the perfectional state of that practice (siddhi).
 Jiva Goswami uses the terms sadhana-bhakti (bhakti as the means) and sadhya-bhakti (bhakti as the end).
 Chaitanya Vaishnavas engage in raganuga-sadhana, a meditative practice emulating the spontaneous love of Krishna's close companions.
 This form of devotion, while potentially reducing the emphasis on ritual practices, still involves the worship of Krishna's image.

 Buddhism

-In Vajrayāna Buddhism and the Nalanda tradition, there are fifteen major tantric sādhanās:
+In Vajrayāna Buddhism and the Nalanda tradition, there are many tantric sādhanās.
+Fifteen major examples are: